-It’s nothing new that the Spanish language is growing fast.
-I know you know this.
+The Spanish language is growing fast and I’m sure you know it.
 But, if we talk about numbers, there’re some relevant facts you might want to consider if you are planning to expand your business in the coming year.

 I’ll ask you something first.
 Did you know that 9 out of 10 people ignore a product if it’s not available in their native language?
 I had no idea until I read a report published by the market research and consulting firm Nimdzi Insights.
 You can check it out here.
 This paragraph will summarise it:

 “Indeed, a conservative single-language strategy may no longer be a valid way of doing business in our increasingly interconnected world.
 That is, unless a business has a strategy focused solely on its domestic market, and assuming that market is limited to a single language.”